Historic High Line Canal Getting New Mission

 The storm water will also benefit the tree canopy along the canal, which right now is not getting watered the way it used to.

-This project will be a $14-million over the next 5 to 10 years.
+This project will be a $14 million over the next five to 10 years.

-From August 1st through October 10th, the Conservancy is hosting Walk FOR the Canal, to raise money for these projects and regular maintenance of the greenway.
+From Aug.
+1 through Oct.
+10, the Conservancy is hosting Walk for the Canal, to raise money for these projects and regular maintenance of the greenway.
 The challenge is to set a distance based goal.
 Collect donations, win prizes, and get moving outdoors.

 “All the funds raised will come to the Conservancy and be shared with local governments, as well as, to support our community stewardship programs such as trash cleanups, tree plantings, week removals and more,” LaMair said.